-BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 933 Frazier 2016 Support Authorizes the court to order a person convicted of a I DUI to enroll and participate in, and successfully complete, a qualified "24/7 Sobriety program," as defined, as a condition of probation if the program is available and deemed appropriate and the person committed the crime within 10 years of one or more specified crimes that resulted in a conviction.
-AB 2871 Obernolte 2016 Sponsor Eliminates the trial de novo option when the I, IV defendant in a Vehicle Code violation has not prevailed on his or her trial by written declaration.
+BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 2532 Jones- Sawyer 2018 Sponsor Provides a uniform hourly rate for conversion of infraction violation total fines to community service at double the lowest schedule for California minimum wage, and permits a court by local rule to increase the uniform rate.
+I, IV AB 330 Cooley 2017 Support Authorizes a court to order a person convicted of a DUI to enroll and participate in, and successfully complete, a qualified "24/7 Sobriety program," as a condition of probation.
+I AB 2871 Obernolte 2016 Sponsor Eliminates the trial de novo option when the defendant in a Vehicle Code violation has not prevailed on his or her trial by written declaration.
+I, IV